 - you have the ingredients for the home-prepared product on hand and want to use them.

-- one or more of the ingredients for the home-prepared product are available either free, or at a substantial savings.
+- one or more of the ingredients for the home-prepared product is available either free or at substantial savings.
 (For example, you might have free apples and decide to make applesauce.)

 Suggestions for making “convenience mixes” more nutritious